-“Do I have to etch new concrete for a garage floor coating?”
-This is one of the more common questions that we get from those who want to apply epoxy or a DIY garage floor coating kit.
-If you are not that familiar with concrete coatings, then we can understand why this question would come up after reading the application instructions.
+“Why do I have to etch new concrete for a garage floor coating?
+After all, the concrete is new and shouldn’t require etching, correct?”
+These are some of the most common questions we get from those who want to apply epoxy or a DIY garage floor coating kit.
+This happens after reading the application instructions.
+If you are not that familiar with concrete coatings, then we can understand why the question of etching would come up.

 The short answer is: Yes, even new concrete needs to be etched before applying epoxy or a similar type of garage floor coating.

 Etching is part of the concrete preparation process.
-And what many people are not aware, is that proper preparation of the concrete before a coating is applied is the most important part.
-In fact, poor concrete prep is the leading cause to epoxy floor coating failure.
+In fact, proper preparation of the concrete before a coating is applied is the most important part.
+Poor concrete prep is the leading cause to epoxy floor coating failure.

-Also known as concrete surface profiling, the process of acid etching opens the pores of the concrete and creates a rougher surface.
+Also known as concrete surface profiling (CSP), the process of acid etching opens the pores of the concrete and creates a rougher surface.
 This is needed due to the viscous nature of epoxy and other coatings.
 They are very thick in consistency – much thicker than paint for example.

 New concrete can restrict penetration of epoxy even more than older concrete does.
-The reason for this is that the surface has been freshly troweled smooth, providing even less mechanical grip and access to the pores at the surface.
+The reason for this is that the surface has been freshly troweled smooth.
+This creates even less mechanical grip and access to the pores at the surface.

 Concrete surface profiles are often referred to in the industry as CSP.
 A number assigned to the CSP dictates the actual profile or roughness of the surface.
 You can see magnified examples of CSP profiles in the chart below.

 The majority of garage floor coatings require a minimum surface profile of CSP-1.
 This can usually be achieved by etching the concrete.
 Some of the thicker industrial coatings may require a minimum CSP-2 profile.
 This can only be achieved through grinding of the concrete.